 Other Forms Of Treatment For Depression

-Meditation may not be effective for everyone.
+Meditation may not be an effective option to treat depression in everyone.
 If you are experiencing symptoms of depression and want to reach out for professional help, help is available.
 Depression can be chronic and persistent, and many find that the only treatment that helps is therapy or medication.

 Below are some counselor reviews from those who have struggled with similar concerns.

 "Ms. Gates is the therapist you want to have by your side.
-You feel safe with her since the first moment.
+You feel safe with her from the first moment.
 If you have a hard time opening up, you won't face that issue with her.
 She is a great listener.
-I love it how she can place her words so wisely delivering a long message full of deep straight to the point meanings in just few words!
+I love how she can place her words wisely, delivering a long message full of deep, straight-to-the-point meanings in just a few words!
 Hats off!
 Really!
 You won't regret choosing her as your therapist!"